20+ Interesting Games For Kids To Learn English

 • Make all the kids sit in a circle.
 Get a plastic apple and toss it to one of the children saying one of the fruit words as you pass it.

 • Tell kids to throw the apple at another child and pronounce a different fruit name.
-Circulate the apple in the circle and every time a child passes the apple she needs to pronounce a different fruit name and pass.
-If the kid fails to say the name of a new fruit or she drops down the apple, then she is out.
-Apple pass is one of the best fun activities for kids to learn English language.
+Circulate the apple in the circle and every time a child passes the apple they need to pronounce a different fruit name and pass.
+If the kid fails to say the name of a new fruit or they drop down the apple, then they are out.
+Apple pass is one of the best fun activities for kids to learn the English language.

 The main aim of this game is to develop English literacy, enrich vocabulary and fluency.